-For more recipes, please request our 2019 Recipe Sheet when you visit us at our farmers' market locations or at our pick-your-own orchards.
+For more recipes, please request our current Recipe Sheet when you visit us at our farmers' market locations or at our pick-your-own orchards.

 For information on how to soften, store, peel, freeze, and can Bennett Peaches & Bennett Nectarines please visit

 Ms. Delthia’s Rustic Bennett Peach & Creme Pie

 Growing up, walking across the street from the farm to our neighbor, Ms. Delthia’s house was always a rewarding experience, especially during peach season.
 We would trade armfuls of our tree-ripened peaches for one of her locally famous peach and creme pies.
 Her memory lives on with this heritage recipe direct from our collection.
 We hope that you enjoy baking it for your family & friends as much as she did for ours.